jadecobra/python_tdd_exercises/source/how_to/make_person.rst

             )
         )

-  and the tests are still passing
+  all tests are still passing

 ----